 For a long time, some have recognized that having too many internal links might have a detrimental influence.
 This is although they are beneficial for SEO.

 An internal link is a link that links one page of a website to another within the same website.
 The source and destination domains of an internal link are the same.

-In anchor text, use descriptive keywords that offer a sense of the subject or keywords that the source website is attempting to target.
+In anchor text, use descriptive keywords that offer a sense of the subject or keywords the source website is attempting to target.

 What is the purpose of internal linking?

-Internal connecting serves three primary functions:
+Internal linking serves three primary functions:

 - It assists with website navigation.

 - It defines a website’s architecture and structure.